-Key management personnel of GISA include the Minister for Environment and Water, Board Members, the Chief Executive, Deputy Chief Executive and two Directors, comprising key responsibility for the strategic direction and management of the Agency.
+Key management personnel of GISA include the Minister for Climate, Environment and Water (the Minister), Board Members, the Chief Executive, Director and Associate Directors, who have key responsibility for the strategic direction and management of GISA.

 The compensation detailed in the table below excludes salaries and other benefits received by the Minister.
 The Minister's remuneration and allowances are set by the Parliamentary Remuneration Act 1990 and the Remuneration Tribunal of SA respectively and are payable from the Consolidated Account under section 6 of the Parliamentary Remuneration Act 1990.